 - seminary.

-Otherwise, a person may lawfully possess a gun or other deadly weapon on school grounds if:
+Otherwise, you may lawfully possess a gun or other deadly weapon on school grounds in any of the following six circumstances:

-- The weapon is unloaded and remains inside a motor vehicle while upon the real estate of any public or private college, university, or seminary; or
+- The weapon is unloaded and remains inside a motor vehicle while on the real estate of any public or private college, university, or seminary; or

-- The person is in that person’s own dwelling or place of business or on property owned or under that person’s control at the time of the act of carrying; or
+- You are in your own home or place or business or on property you own or under your control at the time of the carrying; or

-- The person is in a private automobile or other private means of conveyance and is carrying a weapon for lawful protection of that person’s or another’s person or property while traveling; or
+- You are in a private automobile or other private means of conveyance and are carrying a weapon for self-defense; or

-- The person is a school resource officer or a peace officer carrying a weapon in conformance with the policy of the employing agency; or
+- You are a school resource officer or a peace officer carrying a weapon in conformance with the policy of your employing agency; or

-- The person, at the time of carrying a concealed weapon, held a valid written permit to carry the concealed weapon AND:
+- You, at the time of carrying a concealed weapon, held a valid written permit to carry the concealed weapon, AND:

-- The weapon remains in the permittee’s vehicle and, if the permittee is not in the vehicle, the weapon is in a compartment within the vehicle and the vehicle is locked; or
+- The weapon remains in your vehicle and, if you are not in the vehicle, the weapon is in a compartment within the vehicle, and the vehicle is locked; or

-- The permittee is employed or retained by contract by a school district or charter school is a school security officer who is on duty; or
+- You are employed or retained by contract by a school district or charter school as a school security officer, and you are on duty; or

-- The permittee has a concealed handgun on undeveloped real property owned by a school district that is used for hunting or other shooting sports.
+- You have a concealed handgun on undeveloped real property owned by a school district that is used for hunting or other shooting sports.2

 Having a deadly weapon on school property is a felony in Colorado.

-Unlawful possession of a deadly weapon at a school is a Colorado class 6 felony.
-Punishment for possessing a deadly weapon on school grounds can include:
+Unlawful possession of a deadly weapon (that is not a firearm) at a school is a class 6 felony, carrying:

 - A fine of $1,000-$100,000.